NeuralF/Rea-Virtua-Cop-2-VR/README.md

 ![gameplay](media/gameplay.gif)

 A native VR mod for the 1997 PC port of **Virtua Cop 2**.
-Not a flat screen in a headroom — the mod intercepts the game's software renderer, reconstructs the real 3D scene from the geometry the engine projects every frame, and re-renders it for your headset through OpenXR, with the game's original textures, lighting and sky.
+Not a flat screen in a headset — the mod intercepts the game's software renderer, reconstructs the real 3D scene from the geometry the engine projects every frame, and re-renders it for your headset through OpenXR, with the game's original textures, lighting and sky.
 Your motion controller is the light gun: point and shoot, exactly like the